Volunteering in 4-H

 How do I become an Adult Volunteer in 4-H

-4-H enrollment opens July 1, 2012 and is conducted by the 4-H office in each county.
+4-H enrollment begins July 1 each program year and is conducted by the 4-H office in each county.

 Important: Adults must re-enroll each 4-H Program year to remain active.
 A break in service requires member to begin the enrollment process as a new volunteer.